r-aziani/Functional-Programming---Lisp-k-means/README.md

 # Functional-Programming---Lisp-k-means
-Lisp implementation of k-means algorithm
+This project is a Lisp implementation of k-means algorithm, done during my three-year degree in Milano-Bicocca University.

 Aziani Riccardo 866037